ytakefuji/IoT/README.md

 microphone--arduinoNANO--USB-PC
 <pre>
 mic.ino using MAX4466 (High Precision Preamplifier Electret Microphone Amplifier) with 3 pins
+# captured analog data (10-bit) will be transmitted from Arduino Nano to PC through USB.

 $ python oscillo.py
 or
 $ python mic.py

-# ASSIGNMENT: use a single LED as power generation device using light
+# ASSIGNMENT: use a single LED instead of microphone.
+# An LED is a device to generate electric power using light.
+# Contrarily, an LED is also a light-emitting diode using electric power.
 modify mic.py or oscillo.py using a single LED for sensing the intensity of light.
 </pre>
 --------------------------